2510001733

 Abstract

-With the growing importance of data privacy and the tightening of security regulations, traditional centralized machine learning faces increasing scrutiny due to the need for direct data aggregation.
-Federated learning (FL) has emerged as a promising alternative, enabling collaborative model training while preserving data privacy by keeping raw data on local devices.
-Despite its advantages, fairness in FL remains a pressing challenge: disparities in data quality, quantity, and distribution among clients can lead to inequitable outcomes, discourage participation, and even give rise to free-rider problems.
-Existing research on FL fairness often lacks a holistic and precise methodology, tending to focus primarily on mitigating non-IID effects without adequately balancing fairness with other critical factors such as training efficiency and model accuracy.
-To address these limitations, this paper proposes a novel fair aggrega- tion framework for FL that jointly ensures internal and external gradient balance while enforcing equitable resource allocation.
-Our approach further integrates a momentum decay mechanism to accelerate convergence without compromising fairness.
-Extensive experiments on multiple benchmark datasets validate the effectiveness of the proposed framework, demonstrating consistent improvements in both accuracy and fairness compared to existing baselines.
+Data privacy is of great important in a big data society, and the traditional centralized machine learning faces severe scrutiny and check due to the risk of data leakage.
+Federated learning (FL) is a promising alternative to solve this problem as it is capable of enabling collaborative model training while preserving data privacy by keeping raw data on local devices.
+Despite its advantages, fairness in FL remains a pressing challenge.
+In other words, disparities in data quality, quantity and distribution (among clients) could produce inequitable outcomes, discourage participation, even give rise to free-rider problems.
+Existing FL research on fairness handling often lacks a holistic and precise methodology, and focuses primarily on mitigating none-independent identically distributed effects without adequately handling the fairness factors such as training efficiency and model accuracy.
+To fill in such a gap, this paper proposes a novel fair aggregation framework for FL to ensure both internal and external gradient balance, while enforcing equitable resource allocation.
+Furthermore, a momentum decay mechanism is integrated to accelerate the convergence speed without compromising fairness.
+Extensive experiments on multiple benchmark datasets validate the effectiveness of the proposed framework and compared to existing baselines, the proposed method demonstrates consistent improvement in both accuracy and fairness.

 References